rabieeali/validate-me/README.md

 # @alirabiee/validate-me

 `@alirabiee/validate-me` is a lightweight validation library for JavaScript and TypeScript that provides various utility functions for validating common data types.
+Customized for Iranian Developers

 ## Installation